mschoi/faceebook/README.md

 In Faceebook, all users can view each others postings and events.
 We discard the concept of 'friends'.
 Everyone is friends on faceebook!

-If you do not share our vision, we recommend you explore our competitor application, [faceebook, which has open source code available at this link](https://github.com/juliat/fakebook).
+If you do not share our vision, we recommend you explore our competitor application, [fakebook, which has open source code available at this link](https://github.com/juliat/fakebook).